If you’re an SME, start planning and budgeting for the move from Drupal 7 to Drupal 9 now.

 Drupal 8 and 9 have some new features in core that Drupal 7 didn’t.
 Two that content managers may like are the flexible page builder, which lets you arrange content on a page using a drag and drop interface, and Workspaces, which you can use to stage multiple changes to your site and publish them all at once.
 Improved caching significantly boosts performance.
 Breakpoint media queries improve media display on different screen sizes.
 CKEditor was added to Drupal core as well as default support for multilingual website development.
 There has also been a great deal of legacy code cleanup to set a firmer foundation for future Drupal 9 features including layout, admin, and update enhancements.

 Of course, Drupal has a lot of resources to help you along your journey.
-If you have any questions, Adventure House builds and maintains Drupal websites for SMEs from the simple to the complex.
+If you have any questions about moving from Drupal 7 to Drupal 9, Adventure House NYC builds and maintains Drupal websites for SMEs from the simple to the complex.
 Schedule a meeting to discuss your Drupal migration needs.